 When we can we like to upgrade to a little more comfort and space with a full-kitchen, our own bathroom, separate bedrooms for the kids, and a dining room to use as an office.

-Our rustic cottage in Exmouth slept up to 6 people and was an easy walk to the main shopping centre in town and proved to be a great base for us.
+We stayed in a rustic cottage in Exmouth that could sleep up to 6 people and was an easy walk to the main shopping centre in town and proved to be a great base for us.